mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 **What is *effect*?**

-In this part of the book we’re going to talk about giving commands to the computer as well as asking it questions.
-That is, we’ll invoke procedures that tell Scheme to do something.
+In this part of the book we're going to talk about giving commands to the computer as well as asking it questions.
+That is, we'll invoke procedures that tell Scheme to do something.
 Instead of merely computing a value, such a procedure has an *effect*, an action that changes something.

 **What is *sequence*?**

-Once we’re thinking about actions, it’s very natural to consider a *sequence* of actions.
+Once we're thinking about actions, it's very natural to consider a *sequence* of actions.
 First cooking dinner, then eating, and then washing the dishes is one sequence.

 **What is *sequential programming*?**